Beech Tree - Year 4 2024 - 2025

 Miss Heywood

-Have a read through our welcome letter and curriculum overview to see all the exciting things we have planned for the Spring term.
+Have a read through our welcome letter and curriculum overview to see all the exciting things we have planned for the Summer term.
+Attached below are also our curriclum knowledge organisers for the Summer term.

 On this page, you will find some useful information about the term ahead and any key messages that you need to be aware of.
-If you scroll to the bottom of the page, you will see our class Twitter feed and link to Google Classroom.
-We love to use Twitter to share some of the excellent things going on in class and will use Google Classroom to support learning at home - spellings, homework and useful documents will be uploaded and made available on there.
-If you are on Twitter, please follow @beechtreeGSP to see regular updates.
+If you scroll to the bottom of the page, you will see our class X feed and link to Google Classroom.
+We love to use X to share some of the excellent things going on in class and will use Google Classroom to support learning at home - spellings, homework and useful documents will be uploaded and made available on there.
+If you are on X, please follow @beechtreeGSP to see regular updates.

 We are set to have a great term and have some really exciting things planned and lots of new things to learn about.
 If there are ever any questions or concerns, please don't hesitate to get in touch, either by popping in or telephoning.
 The support you give is essential for your child's progress and the closer we can work together the better it will be for them.